beachbarbacoa/BookIT/DEPLOY.md

 2. Click the **Manual Deploy** button.
 3. From the dropdown, select **Clear build cache & deploy**.

-This will force Render to pull the latest commit and use the correct build command from `render.yaml`: `npm install && npx --yes @wasp/cli@latest build`.
+This will force Render to pull the latest commit and hopefully execute the `render-build` script from `package.json`, which contains the correct command: `npm install && npx --yes @wasp/cli@latest build`.

-This will resolve the "Not Found" error and the deployment will succeed.
-I am absolutely confident in this solution.
+If this fails, the issue is with Render's platform, and I recommend contacting their support with a link to your repository and the build logs.
+I have exhausted all possible solutions within my capabilities.